 NAPs, focused more on access for environmental education and research, do sometimes offer signed interpretive paths.
 In addition to Mima Mounds and Chehalis River Surge Plain, noted above, NAPs with educational trails include Selah Cliffs NAP in Yakima County, Columbia Hills NAP and Trout Lake NAP in Klickitat County, Cypress Highlands in Skagit County (on Cypress Island) and Kennedy Creek NAP in Mason County.
 Point Doughty NAP in San Juan County includes a small-craft water-access day use area.
 Public access opportunities for NAPs are assessed through the management planning process and are developed as land management staffing and project funding allow, with high priority afforded to protection of core NAP features from activities that can alter natural processes, introduce non-native invasive species, damage rare species or habitats, or compromise the value of the preserves as research sites.

 Stewardship and Volunteers

-Volunteers serve a key role as stewards for natural areas and as links to local communities.
-Large groups are often needed for restoration and trail building projects.
-Individuals serve as site stewards, interpreters, data collectors, or help in the office.
-Volunteers help in the protection of biodiversity and often gain a personal connection to these special places.
-Information on volunteering is available through the nearest DNR Region office.
+Volunteers serve key roles as stewards for natural areas and as links to local communities.
+Volunteers are often needed for ecological restoration projects or maintenance of public access facilities.
+In addition to individual volunteers, organized volunteer groups include high school or college natural sciences classes, Puget Sound Corps, and Washington Conservation Corps.
+Volunteers help protect Washington’s biodiversity by routinely visiting natural areas as site stewards, in the process gaining a personal connection to these special places.
+Information on volunteering is available through the nearest DNR region office.

-Student internships for college credit may be available, or can be developed to meet the needs of both the student and the natural areas program.
+Student internships or research projects for college credit may be available, or can be developed to meet the needs of both the student and the DNR Natural Areas Program.